Share the article

 We need a unified infrastructure that allows AI agents to:

-• Select the Optimal Payment Rail: Based on your preferences for speed, cost, and other specific requirements.
+• Select the optimal payment rail: Based on your preferences for speed, cost, and other specific requirements.

-• Operate Across All Systems: Enabling AI agents to initiate payments regardless of the rail, ensuring the most efficient route is chosen every time.
+• Operate across allsystems: Enabling AI agents to initiate payments regardless of the rail, ensuring the most efficient route is chosen every time.

-• Ensure Timely and Cost-Efficient Transactions: Balancing the need for rapid transfers with cost considerations, optimizing each transaction according to your needs.
+• Ensure timely and cost-efficient transactions: Balancing the need for rapid transfers with cost considerations, optimizing each transaction according to your needs.

 Risk Assessment - Why It Matters